 Five-Year Expenditure Reduction Approach.
 Subsequently, the District identified an expenditure reduction approach.
-The five-year budget reduction was decided through the participatory governance process (PBC and PGC).
+The five-year budget reduction was decided through the participatory governance process as reflected on the March 8, 2019 PBC minutes.
 The first part of the process was the commitment of the committee members to agree upon an adequate fund balance target for each year.
 It was decided to increase the fund balance from 5% (the state requirement) to 10%.
 The second step in the process was that committee members reviewed several different reduction scenarios and the majority voted on the following:

-- 1) to allocate an additional 2% (roughly \$2 million annually) to the budget for contingency reserves. - 2) to add the vacant positions of approximately \$4.5 million that were frozen in the FY2018-19 adopted budget back into the FY2019-20 budget. - 3) to reduce \$8 million in FY2019-20 - 4) to reduce \$2.1 million in FY2023-24
+1) to allocate an additional 2% (roughly \$2 million annually) to the budget for contingency reserves.

+2) to add the vacant positions of approximately \$4.5 million that were frozen in the FY2018/19 adopted budget back into the FY2019/20 budget.

+3) to reduce \$8 million in FY2019/20

+4) to reduce \$2.1 million in FY2023/24

 The newly introduced Student Centered Funding Formula (SCFF) by the State is another main force behind the development of this Integrated Financial Plan.
 SCFF gradually shifts funding away from the current Base Allocation model that is primarily Resident Credit FTES-based to a funding formula including FTES as well as student equity and student success.
-In addition to the publication and implementation of SCFF, the bill also requires the District to:
+In addition to the publication and implementation of SCFF, the bill8 also requires the District to: